mukhamadazistholib/marinegeo.github.io/projects/seagrass-food-webs.md

 Smithsonian MarineGEO commits to provide:

-- coordination in the form of participant recruitment, planning fieldwork with each participant
+- coordination in the form of participant recruitment, planning fieldwork with each participant;
-- standardized protocols and templates
+- standardized protocols and templates;
-- data management
+- data management; and
 - data synthesis, and lead writing of the publications.

 Each partner commits to:
-- conducting the required field work
+- conducting the required field work;
-- processing the samples collected
+- processing the samples collected;
-- submitting the data in standard format to MarineGEO
+- submitting the data in standard format to MarineGEO; and
 - contributing to data interpretation and manuscript preparation.

 MarineGEO further commits to preparing the first manuscript for peer-reviewed publication, with all co-authors, within one year of completion of fieldwork, and to making all data publicly available to participants by March of next year.